 Oddly enough, to my surprise, he was gracious.
 He was not condescending.
 He was welcoming.
 He was gifted and sharing.
 His wife was also gracious.
 She was washing dishes when I walked in, and made sure to dry her hands before greeting me and shaking mine.
 As I looked at their furnishing, they were antique and classic, yet modest.
 They lived simple lives, and were simple people in a unique situation.
 I appreciated their vibration.

-I even got the feeling or vibration of his work ethic, and the effort and amount of work it goes into or at least he takes in maintaining and upgrading his properties.
+I even got the feeling or vibration of his work ethic, and the effort and amount of work it goes into or at least he takes in maintaining and upgrading the properties.

 It was good to see that even “they” worked.
-Contrary to popular belief or media portrayal, they are not all sitting on a yacht somewhere drinking tea and lemonade, resting on their laurels.
+Contrary to my previous perspective, popular belief, and/or media portrayal, “they” are not all sitting on a yacht, drinking tea and lemonade, resting on their laurels.
 They work too!
 A sigh of relief, the so called “privileged” work too.